craigmhughes/TidyTube/README.md

   - Blocks out lists of videos on the home page including the word "Recommended"
   - Blocks the Trending page and redirects to the home page if accessed by URL.
   - Cuts out extra stuff from YouTube in the sidebar, (YouTube movies/games/etc.)
-  - Tests the recommended videos at the end of a watched video to see if they are actually related.
+  - Removes recommended videos at the end of a watched video.

 Note:

   This only really works if you are subscribed to learning channels.

   The site will seem as if it is glitching but this is the extension continuously blocking content.
 The glitch effect is more of a demonstration of how much recommended content YouTube actually tries to push.